AvaProtocol/OAK-docs/_docs/automation-time-apis.md

     "id": 1
 }
 ```

+* In this example, the optimal autostaking period is 63 days, which will yield APY of 8.71%.

 ### RPC: Get Task IDs for Auto-compounding staking delegation tasks
 This API gets the task IDs for auto-compounded stake delegation tasks.
 Auto-compounding staking delegation tasks are unique to an wallet address and collator pair.
 This RPC collects all of the task IDs for existing auto-compounding staking delegation tasks for each unique wallet address to collator pair, given a single wallet address.
 The auto-compounding task must exist in order for this RPC to return a task ID.
 The delegator must also have delegated to a collator first in order for the auto-compounding task to be included.